 9.451 Conquest CPs (and sometimes other CPs) often have a mix of Minimum and Additional Objectives.
-Once the player has achieved his Minimum Objectives, he is free to attempt to take the Additional Objectives of the same CP.
-Additional Objectives do not count toward the fulfilment of a CP but do provide minor Prestige awards (usually PPs).

-9.452 A player may try to gain the Additional Objectives of a CP both while that CP is active, and after it has Succeeded.
+Additional Objectives do not count toward the Conquest of the Territory, but will provide minor Prestige awards.
+If the game requires Conquest CPs, they can be targeted both while that CP is active, and after it has Succeeded.

-9.453 Play Note: since the Additional Objectives are not required for basic Success, a CP can be fulfilled without them.
-Furthermore, although the Conquest of a Territory may alter who Controls the Territory, there is usually no requirement for the other Side to vacate any locations it still holds; thus such locations remain </ Minor> Objectives.
+9.452 Play Note: since Additional Objectives are not required for the Conquest of the Territory, they can be targeted at any time.
+Furthermore, although the Conquest of a Territory may alter who Controls the Territory, there is usually no requirement for the other Side to vacate any locations it still holds; thus such locations remain <minor> Objectives.